Timeshare Fraud – Value Resort Sales Scams

-Victims of Timeshare Fraud scams in literally thousands of these consumer reports, evidence deceptive tactics used to trick them into buying.
+Victims of Timeshare Fraud scams in literally thousands of consumer reports, evidence deceptive tactics used to trick them into buying.
+A big lie is that you will “make money” because it’s a “good investment” in a “valuable property” that will be an “asset” to put in your Will for your children.

 Below you will find a list of some common concerns timeshare victims have faced at timeshare presentations.
 If your timeshare sales representative used some of these tactics (deceptive sales practices) then you may have been the victim of Timeshare Fraud, and if so, the Abrams Firm has experience with thousands of consumers that have successfully divested from their timeshare.
 So read the list below, and if any of the categories sound like what happened to you, give The Abrams Firm a call at 360-918-8196 and ask to speak with a Consumer Protection Attorney directly to discuss your matter.
 You deserve a seasoned Timeshare Lawyer to provide a preliminary case analysis and provide competent answers to your questions.